protection and prevention of

 - Sharing the steps that the JCC takes in response to a concern, complaint, or grievance

-RESPONDING TO SUSPICIOUS OR INAPPROPRIATE BEHAVIOR
+RESPONDING TO INAPPROPRIATE BEHAVIOR

 We understand that how we respond to suspicious or inappropriate behaviors, incidents or allegations of inappropriate conduct can drastically impact the effects to the individuals involved, to our employees and to the JCC.
 Once an employee, parent, or member has expressed a concern or made an allegation, we take immediate steps to reduce any further risk.